Introduction to midPoint Query Language

 Organization Filters

 Organization filters are used to filter objects based on their organization membership.
-These filters operate on object as a whole, so item path must be . (the dot).
+These filters operate on an object as a whole and so the item path must be . (the dot).

 Name Value Description